 The Word of God is the law of God, the rule of God.
 When Christ is conceived in us and then formed in us, the rule of God, the eternal moral law of God, the Kingdom of God is conceived and formed in us.

-If Paul were alive on the earth in the present hour he would not understand current Christian preaching, in numerous instances.
+If Paul were alive on the earth in the present hour, he would not understand most of today’s preaching.

-Since every Christian can observe that I have followed the New Testament closely, not exaggerating the splendor of the rewards or the terror of the punishments, all of us who are wise will redouble our efforts to please the Lord by our daily life.
+Since every Christian can observe that I have followed the New Testament closely in this essay, not exaggerating the splendor of the rewards or the terror of the punishments, all of us who are wise will redouble our efforts to please the Lord by our daily life.